 Learn more about volunteering in Thailand here

-The Killing Fields is a place where one military leader was able to take control so much that mass murders occurred across the area by his command (sound familiar?).
+The Killing Fields is a place where one military leader was able to take so much control that mass murders occurred across the area by his command (sound familiar?).
 This is one piece of history that is worth a visit.
 But before you go pay your respects at the mass graves, we highly recommend understanding the events.

 "Better to kill an innocent by mistake than to spare an enemy by mistake." - Pol Pot